Qubue/UrlShortenerTask/README.md

 3. Add pagination for already registered URL
 4. Deeper analysis of possible edge cases
 5. Try to make the url tinier
+6. Make it more generic, allow to store any long string.
+6.1 Validate input based on input type- ITypedValidator 6.2 URLTransformer could depend on ITypedValidator interface
+7. Move the validation to separate class instead of validating data in URLtransformer

 ## Task Description
 >Build a URL shortening service like TinyURL.
 This service will provide short aliases redirecting to long URLs.